vdavez/website/content/posts/2020-01-26-the-long-tail-of-federal-data-elements.md

 slug-title: the-long-tail-of-federal-data-elements
 date: 2020-01-26T10:16:25-06:00
 draft: false
-images: ["/images/longtail.png"]
+images: ['/images/longtail.png']
-title: "The long tail of federal data elements"
+title: 'The long tail of federal data elements'
 subtitle: The challenge of data standardization
 ---

 Longtime readers of the blog may know that I enjoy datasets about federal forms.
-Today, I wanted to use a new dataset to share an observation about the extent to which federal forms *share* data elements.
+Today, I wanted to use a new dataset to share an observation about the extent to which federal forms _share_ data elements.

 By way of backstory, a few years ago, Congress passed the [DATA Act](https://en.wikipedia.org/wiki/Digital_Accountability_and_Transparency_Act_of_2014).
 As part of the DATA Act implementation, the Department of Health and Human Services started on an effort to create a database of "common data elements," in an effort to improve the standardization of federal data.
 Today, the project has resulted in the [Common Data Element Repository (CDER) Library](https://repository.usaspending.gov/cder_library/), which lists an astonishing **34,550** data elements across 444 forms.
 If you're wonky, you could likely spend months looking through the elements.